| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 2005

-“Little Basil” Bernice Steinbaum Gallery, Miami, USA
+“Little Basil” Bernice Steinbaum Gallery, Miami, Florida, USA

-“Riverbend Sculpture Biennial 2005”, Owensboro Museum of Fine Arts Owensboro , Kentucky, USA
+“Riverbend Sculpture Biennial 2005”, Owensboro Museum of Fine Arts Owensboro, Kentucky, USA

 “The Other Mainstream”, Arizona State University Art Museum, Tempe, Arizona, USA